fractalide/fractalide/components/README.md

 }
 ```

+The `{ component, contracts, crates, pkgs }:` lambda imports:
+* The `component` function which builds the rust `lib.rs` source code in the same directory.
+* The `contracts` attributeset consists of every contract available on the system.
+* The `crates` attributeset consists of every package on https://crates.io.
-The `{ component, contracts, crates, pkgs }:` imports the `component` function which builds the rust source code in the directory.
-The `contracts` argument pulls in every contract available on the system, crates *will* soon pull in only dependent and transitive crates available on https://crates.io and `pkgs` pulls in every third party package available on NixOS, here's the whole list: http://nixos.org/nixos/packages.html
+* The `pkgs` pulls in every third party package available on NixOS, here's the whole list: http://nixos.org/nixos/packages.html
+Note only those dependencies and their transitive dependencies will be pulled into scope and compiled, if their binaries aren't available.
+So you get a source distribution with a binary distribution optimization.

 * the argument `contracts = with contracts; [ maths_boolean ];` allows the programmer to select exactly which contracts are needed for each of the ports
 * the argument `crates = with crates; [ rustfbp { vsn = "0.3.21"; } capnp { vsn = "0.7.4"; } ];` allows the programmer to pull in selected crates from crates.io as component dependencies.
 Nix will help us resolve transitive dependencies.